Project location: Corvallis, Oregon

 Oregon State University, Peavy Hall, Arboretum

-The Perseverance of Decay _ A tree-like structure created from heat, pressure & fire, inspired by the cycle of life and destruction.
+The Perseverance of Decay _ A tree-like structure created from heat, pressure & fire, is inspired by the cycle of life and destruction.
 The structure, filters light and the surrounding contextually fabric to provide a place of contemplation and reflection.
 Reaching 22’ in the height, the structural ribs are tied at the base to a concrete footing by steel plates.
 The ribs are bound at the peak by a steel top plate.
-The wooden structural ribs are made from (TMT)Thermally-modified timber.
-The inside edge of each wooden rib is torched to evoke the feeling of being within a burnt out tree.
-The charred wood makes a direct connection to the fragility and impermanence of life.
+The wooden structural ribs are made from (TMT)Thermally-modified timber that have been laminated into a curve.
+The inside edge of each wooden rib is torched.
+The tourching evokes the feeling of being within a burnt out tree, and also speaks to the devastation of forest fires.
+The charred wood makes a direct connection to the fragility and impermanence of life, and the prompts contemplation on the manner in which humans manage the enviroment.
 The spacing of the wooden ribs echoes the vertical aspect of tree trunks and mirrors the feeling of being within a forest.
-The irregularity of the spacing reflects the random patterns found within the forest, and serves as an opposition to the manner in which forests are planted for timber generation.
+The subtle irregularity of the spacing reflects the random patterns found within the forest, and serves as an opposition to the manner in which forests are planted for timber generation.
 The charred wooden interior provides a slight reflective surface that shimmers in direct light.
-The burnt edge serves as a preservation technique, and also connects the users of the space to the destructive nature of forest fire.
-The inner core of the space is comprised of boulders and forest planting that encourages a peaceful and contemplative space.
-The space serves as respite from the chaos of the surrounding contextual fabric and promotes a moment of reflection.
+The burnt edge serves as a preservation technique, and also connects the users of the space to the cyclical nature of life.
+The inner core of the space is comprised of boulders and a basalt column that collects rainwater.
+The space serves as respite from the chaos of the surrounding contextual fabric and encourages a brief moment of reflection.